chikuzen/CombMask/vapoursynth/readme.rst

 mthresh - motion adaptive threshold. default is 9, 18, 36 or 2304.

-mi - The # of combed pixels inside any of 8x16 size blocks on a plane for the frame to be detected as combed. value range is between 0 and 128.
+mi - The # of combed pixels inside any of 8x16 size blocks on a plane for the frame to be detected as combed.
+If number of combed pixels is over this value, _Combed prop will be set to the mask as true.
+Value range is between 0 and 128.
 Default is 40.

 planes - Choose which planes to process. default will process all planes.
 Allowed values are 0, 1, and 2.::